walshbr/introduction-to-text-analysis/archives/nines.md

 * What might be your intellectual reasons for encoding something in TEI if the user will never really interact with it as such?

 One good reason might be to increase access to the materials.
-After all, a manuscript kept in a museum requires that someone go that museum in order to read the document.
+After all, a manuscript kept in a museum requires that someone go to that location in order to read the document.
 A digital version online can reach a wider audience than a physical copy.
 However, putting materials on the internet raises a variety of legal and financial issues.
 After all, these digital resources require a great deal of time, funding, and energy to produce.
+Imagine yourself as the curator of an archive:

 * Will you make your materials freely available to anyone with an internet connection?
 * Or will you require payment to see them?